 Coronaviruses are zoonotic, meaning they are transmitted between animals and people, according to the WHO.
 Human coronaviruses most commonly spread from an infected person to others through the air by coughing and sneezing, close personal contact, such as touching or shaking hands.

-The Treatment and Prevention
+The Treatment And Prevention

 To date, there is no vaccine to protect against this family of viruses.
 The standard recommendations to prevent infection spread include regular hand washing, covering mouth and nose when coughing and sneezing, thoroughly cooking meat and eggs.

-WHO also advises that people should avoid close contact with anyone showing symptoms of respiratory illness such as coughing and sneezing.
+WHO also advises that people should avoid close contact with anyone showing symptoms of respiratory illness, such as coughing and sneezing.

 Have queries or concern ?